 Less obvious roof threats

-There are other less obvious but not less dangerous threats related to summer, and these are:
+There are other less obvious but no less dangerous threats related to summer, and these are:

 - UV Rays.

 Your roof bears the brunt of the sun’s force and is exposed to a lot of heat during the summer.
-An unshaded roof can reach temperatures of up 160 degrees on a day when the air temperature is 90.
-This speeds up the damaging effect of the UV rays and causes other problems.
+An unshaded roof can reach temperatures of as much as 65 to 90 °C. At these temperatures, asphalt shingles can melt.
+This also speeds up the damaging effect of the UV rays and causes other problems.
 If your attic is not properly ventilated, heat will build up in it, raising the temperature inside your home and causing condensation problems and raise your cooling energy bills and carbon footprint.